Impact!

 FAMILY PLANNING

-- From 1997 through 2024, we have delivered 314,841 Couple Years of Protection (CYPs), the internationally accepted metric by which USAID measures family planning achievement.
+• From 1997 through 2025, we have delivered 342,432 Couple Years of Protection (CYPs), the internationally accepted metric for family planning achievement.

-- We did this by serving more than 81,680 rural and low-income urban (barrio) women and their families, an estimated (at least) 300,000 beneficiaries.
+• We did this by serving more than 85,000 rural and low-income urban (barrio) women and their families, totaling an estimated 300,000 beneficiaries.

-- We have done all of this on an average family planning budget of about $207,000 a year, at an average cost of less than $12 per CYP over the last 10 years.
+• We have achieved all of this on an average family planning budget of about $220,000 a year, at an average cost of less than $12 per CYP over the last 15 years.

-- The enormous and unsatisfied demand for family planning and reproductive health services in our area still far exceeds our current funding and capacity to provide, but we have infrastructure in place and are ready and eager to expand our services with your support!
+• The enormous and unsatisfied demand for family planning and reproductive health services in our area still far exceeds our current funding and capacity, but we have the infrastructure in place and are ready to expand our services with your support!

 EDUCATION

-- More than 100 have graduated from high school and at any given time, some 15 selected low-income graduates are attending local colleges with our support.
+• More than 100 have graduated from high school; at any given time, some 15 selected low-income graduates are attending local colleges with our support.

-- Our Rural Education Center, several walking hours into the river valley, offers computers, library facilities, and tutoring for valley primary, high school, and college students.
+• Our Rural Education Center, located several walking hours into the river valley, offers computers, library facilities, and tutoring for primary, high school, and college students.

-- Popular access to computers and Internet is available for low-income students and community activists at our urban cyber center.
+• Access to computers and the Internet is available for low-income students and community activists at our urban cyber center.

-- Over the years, we have helped to construct and maintain a rural kindergarten, a rural child care center, several rural school libraries, and a rural school cafeteria to accommodate the government’s school lunch program.
+• Over the years, we have helped construct and maintain a rural kindergarten, a childcare center, several school libraries, and a school cafeteria for the government’s lunch program.

-- We help with baseball, soccer, and other sports activities to help students stay creatively engaged when not in school!
+• We support baseball, soccer, and other sports to help students stay creatively engaged when not in school!

 COMMUNITY DEVELOPMENT